rajneel18/100_CUDA_Kernels/Day19/notes.md

 ## Parallel Merge Sort

-This document describes the theoretical concepts behind the provided CUDA code, which implements a parallel merge sort algorithm.

 ### Core Concepts

 *   **Merge Sort:** A divide-and-conquer sorting algorithm.
 It recursively divides the input array into smaller subarrays until each subarray contains only one element (which is considered sorted).
 Then, it repeatedly merges the sorted subarrays back together until a single sorted array is obtained.